Steve: That doesn't make any sense.

-Mittens: "[People] pretend they're going to always be there for you, and then one day they pack up and move away and take their 'love' with them, and \leave their declawed cat to fend for herself! ...They leave her, wondering what she did wrong..."
+Mittens: [People] act like they love you, they act like they'll be there forever, and then one day they pack up all their stuff, move away, and take their 'love' with them, leaving their declawed cat behind to fend for herself! ...They leave her, wondering what she did wrong...

 - Subverted in Caddyshack, with Ty Webb (Chevy Chase) telling the story about the guy "night putting" with the dean's daughter.